jillusc/Forum20_React/README.md

 iv) Click the Open app button to verify it runs correctly.<br>

 #### Backend:
-Assuming a created database (e.g. ElephantSQL), a ready repository and an Heroku account, the following steps outline the backend deployment process:
+Assuming a created database (e.g. ElephantSQL), a ready repository and an Heroku account, the following steps outline the preparation of the backend for deployment and the deployment process:

 i) Visit the Heroku dashboard and create a new app with a unique name.<br>
 ii) From the Settings tab, add a Config Var for DATABASE_URL, and copy/paste your database's URL for the value (without any quotation marks).<br>